microsoft/crescent-credentials/sample/README.md

 The Setup Service calls the `zksetup` library function using an existing JWT or by creating one using dummy claim and signature values (as is the case in our sample).
 The resulting parameters are made available at a public endpoint.

-Alice visits the Issuer welcome page using a browser with the *Client* and *Client Helper* installed.
+Alice visits the Issuer welcome page using a browser with the *Browser Extension* and *Client Helper* installed.
 She logs in using her username and password, and clicks "Issue token" to get issued a JWT.
 The browser extension reads the JWT from the HTML page and sends it to the Client Helper which 1) retrieves the corresponding Crescent parameters from the Setup Service, and 2) runs the `prove` library function preparing the JWT for later showing.
 The proving parameters are stored in the Client Helper and associated with the JWT.